plarkin13/stock_prediction_sentiment/README.md

 ###  Regression Modeling using text data

-@Hyrum
+In order to properly analyze the text, multiple approaches were used.
+Two different types of sentiment analysis were incorporated, Vader and TextBlob.
+Ultimately, the Vader sentiment analysis was more correlative to the direction of the price so it was used in concert with the movement in the market measured in percentage.

+Text was left as raw as possible for the regression models to create a baseline of understanding to see if further and more substantial analysis was merited.
+This means that the data used for the regression models were not lemmatized, nor were key words and stop words utilized to alter the outcome.

+Overall, 8 different regression models were tested using a basic pipeline.

+Linear Regression
+Gradient Boost
+KNeighbors
+Ridge
+Extra Trees
+Random Forest
+Lasso
+Decision Tree
+Based on R2 scores, the top three performing models were selected and put through a gridsearch to optimize their potential.

+Random Forest - 0.32MSE, 0.10MAE
+Extra Trees - 0.23MSE, 0.36MAE
+Decision Tree - 0.32MSE, 0.45MAE
+Consistent with the other modeling techniques used, the Random Forest regressor performed well enough to justify further modeling and analysis.

 ### Classification and Regression Modeling using no text data

-**Classification Models: (Accuracy Score)** Multinomial Bayes: 0.55
+**Classification Models: (Accuracy Score)**
+- Multinomial Bayes: 0.55
-FFNN: 0.80
+- FFNN: 0.80
-Recurrent Neural Network (RNN): 0.65
+- Recurrent Neural Network (RNN): 0.65
-LSTM: 0.81
+- LSTM: 0.81
-Logistic Regression: 0.44
+- Logistic Regression: 0.44
-KNN: 0.77
+- KNN: 0.77
-Decision Tree: 0.78
+- Decision Tree: 0.78
-Bagging Classifier: 0.79
+- Bagging Classifier: 0.79
-Random Forest: 0.80
+- Random Forest: 0.80
-Gradient Boosting: 0.81
+- Gradient Boosting: 0.81
-XGB Classifier: 0.80
+- XGB Classifier: 0.80
-SVC: 0.80
+- SVC: 0.80

 **Regression Models: (MSE)**
-Gradient Boosting: 6.30E-05
+- Gradient Boosting: 6.30E-05
-Random Forest Regressor: 6.73E-05
+- Random Forest Regressor: 6.73E-05
-Bagging Regressor: 6.52E-05
+- Bagging Regressor: 6.52E-05
-LSTM: 7.61E-05
+- LSTM: 7.61E-05
-FFNN: 7.69E-05
+- FFNN: 7.69E-05
-Decision Tree Regressor: 8.06E-05
+- Decision Tree Regressor: 8.06E-05
-Linear Regression: 8.13E-05
+- Linear Regression: 8.13E-05
-RNN: 1.20E-04
+- RNN: 1.20E-04
-SVR: 2.19E-04
+- SVR: 2.19E-04

 ## Results

-Hyrum to add the importance features and their metrics

 Random Forest Classifier

+Feature:     Importance

+- Open_pct_l1:        0.031
+- close_pct_l1:       0.479
+- Volume_diff_l1:     0.223
+- is_holiday_1:       0.024
+- day_of_week_1:      0.004
+- day_of_week_2:      0.004
+- day_of_week_3:      0.007
+- day_of_week_4:      0.009
+- day_of_week_5:      0.005
+- day_of_week_6:      0.215

-Gradient Boosting Regressor
+*Gradient Boosting Regressor*

+Feature:     Importance

+- Open_pct_l1:        0.017
+- close_pct_l1:       0.973
+- Volume_diff_l1:     0.008
+- is_holiday_1:       0.000
+- day_of_week_1:      0.001
+- day_of_week_2:      0.000
+- day_of_week_3:      0.001
+- day_of_week_4:      0.000
+- day_of_week_5:      0.000
+- day_of_week_6:      0.000

 ## Conclusions